satspatel/pip/Misc Notes.md

 - [ ] Learn about Antimuscarinic burden on older people

+- [ ] whats HFrEF

+- [ ] sick day guidance for sglt2 inhibitors and metformin

 - Oxybutynin is an antimuscarinic medicine, the adverse effects of which include dry mouth, constipation, blurred vision and occasionally cognitive impairment.

 - Statins can cause muscle effects like myalgia